- US Online Poker

 Black Hawk and Central City, located close to one another just west of Denver, enjoyed slightly more relaxed restrictions for a time, and were able to offer table games as well.
 As of November 11, however, they’ve lost that privilege and are also slots-only.

-There are additionally two tribal casinos in the southwest corner of the state, which opened in August and September and have not announced plans to close again.
+There are additionally two tribal casinos in the southwest corner of the state, which opened in August and September.
+One of these, Ute Mountain, closed again on December 7, while the other, Sky Ute, remains open for now.

 Connecticut has only two tribal casinos, but they’re major ones: Foxwoods and Mohegan Sun.
 Their decision to reopen on June 1 caused a ruckus, as Gov. Ned Lamont was strongly opposed and attempted to stop them, though he had no power to do so.
 We may see a repeat of that drama if the state asks them to shut down again and they refuse to do so, but for now they remain open, albeit at 25% capacity.